Alias Jesse James: Cameo appearances

 Following the theatrical release of the film, some later versions did not include all the cameos due to myriad legal problems with the rights, but Hope's clout at the time was so great that he managed to gather a dazzling array of screen cowboys for the original.
-The 2007 "MGM Movie Legends" DVD release of the film includes all of the cameos.
+The 2007 MGM Movie Legends DVD release of the film includes all of the cameos.
+The print streamed on TCM.com in August 2023 including all of the actors listed above.